kfreya/cgi-capstone/docs/final_app_qa_scope_tracking.md

-g# Final App QA and Scope Tracking
+# Final App QA and Scope Tracking

 This document supports Issue #68, Sprint 5 / Week 5 Final App QA and Scope Tracking.
 It is a companion to `docs/final_integration_qa.md`.
 The Week 4